ximon18/terraform-digitalocean-docker-registry/README.md

 A: To make it possible to obtain a TLS certificate from [Lets Encrypt](https://letsencrypt.org/).
 In my experience services using self-signed certificates, even when the self-signed nature of the certificate is okay, are a pain to use because tooling communicating with them either does not support self-signed certificates at all or requires configuration to work with them.
 If there is enough interest the module could be extended to support user-provided and/or self-signed TLS certificates instead which would remove the need for this requirement.

-Q: Why don't you use NGINX like [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-private-docker-registry-on-ubuntu-18-04) and even [Docker themselves](https://docs.docker.com/registry/deploying/#more-advanced-authentication) suggest?
+Q: Why don't you use NGINX like [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-private-docker-registry-on-ubuntu-18-04) and even [Docker themselves](https://docs.docker.com/registry/deploying/#more-advanced-authentication) suggest?

 A: I didn't want the additional complexity of a proxy in front of Docker, both for configuration, operation and when diagnosing issues, and Basic Authentication within TLS was good enough for my use case.